 The sponsoring insurance company admitted to California completes an Action Notice of Appointment, by submitting form LIC 447-54A.

 The sponsoring business entity licensed in California completes a Business Entity Endorsement, by submitting form LIC 411-8A.

-Fees are $26 per action notice of appointment or business entity endorsement.
+Fees are $26 (effective March 1, 2015 this fee will be $29) per action notice of appointment or business entity endorsement.

 All fees mailed to the department must be addressed to: